ICTU/quality-time/docs/USAGE.md

 ### Filtering metrics by status

-Each metric table has a 'hamburger' menu on the top left hand side that can be used to hide metrics that need no action.
+Each metric table has a 'hamburger' menu on the top left-hand side that can be used to hide metrics that need no action.

 ![Metric table columns](screenshots/metric_table_columns.png)

 ### Hiding columns

-Each metric table has a 'hamburger' menu on the top left hand side that can be used to hide specific columns from the metric tables.
+Each metric table has a 'hamburger' menu on the top left-hand side that can be used to hide specific columns from the metric tables.

 ## Exporting quality reports